Samba Squad: Appearances

-Samba Squad has performed in the Toronto Downtown Jazz Festival, Roots & Blues Festival at Salmon Arms, B.C., London's Sun Fest, Ottawa Jazz Festival and Muhtadi's International Drum Fest in Tobago.
-It has also performed at sporting events such as the Toronto Raptors, Toronto Argos and Blue Jays half-time shows and has many television appearances such as the Governor General's Awards CBC Television, The Toronto Show, Breakfast Television and Open Mike with Mike Bullard.
+Samba Squad has performed in the Toronto Downtown Jazz Festival, Roots & Blues Festival at Salmon Arms, British Columbia, London's Sun Fest, Ottawa Jazz Festival, and Muhtadi's International Drum Fest in Tobago.
+It has also performed at sporting events such as the Toronto Raptors, Toronto Argos, and Blue Jays half-time shows and has many television appearances such as the Governor General's Awards CBC Television, The Toronto Show, Breakfast Television, and Open Mike with Mike Bullard.
 The band is a frequent participant in Toronto-area community festivals such as Caribana, the Pride Parade, the Beaches International Jazz Festival, the Kensington Festival of Lights, AfroFest, Salsa on St. Clair and others.

-In 2004, Vision TV and Bravo! along with Riddle Films co-produced an hour documentary about the group.
-"Samba Squad: Drums We Love" was broadcast on both Vision TV and BRAVO on a second window.
+In 2004, VisionTV and Bravo! along with Riddle Films co-produced an hour documentary about the group.
+Samba Squad: Drums We Love was broadcast on both VisionTV and BRAVO on a second window.

 Samba Squad opened for Grammy and Juno award-winning singer Sarah McLachlan and is a regular guest performer for Canadian Nuevo Flamenco guitarist Jesse Cook, appearing on two of his CDs as well as his recent DVD.
 The group has also performed with other international acts such as Antibalas.